lukemurraynz/lukemurraynz.github.io/blog/2022-05-07-hidden-tags-in-azure.md

   teaser: images/iazure-marketplace-banner.png
 slug: azure/hidden-tags-in-azure
 ---
-[Tags](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources?tabs=json&WT.mc_id=AZ-MVP-5004796 "Use tags to organize your Azure resources and management hierarchy") in Microsoft Azure are pivotal to resource management, whether it's used for reporting or automation.
+[Tags](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources?tabs=json&WT.mc_id=AZ-MVP-5004796 "Use tags to organize your Azure resources and management hierarchy") in Microsoft Azure are key to resource management, whether it's used for reporting or automation.

 But sometimes, you need that extra bit of information to help discover what resources are for, or you may way to add information to a resource that isn't directly displayed in the portal, especially when complex tags are in use that might be used in automation initiatives.

 This is where 'hidden' Azure Tags come in handy.

-Tags starting with the prefix of _'hidden-'_ will not be displayed under Tags in the Azure Portal; however, they will be displayed in the resource metadata and utilised by PowerShell and Azure CLI for automation initiatives.
+Tags starting with the prefix of _'hidden-'_ will not be displayed under Tags in the Azure Portal; however, they will be displayed in the resource metadata and used by PowerShell and Azure CLI for automation initiatives.

 Examples are: